shock1824/maimoviecompressor/README.md

 OUTPUT is where your compressed files will be at after being encrypted.

-The directory is where you put your FFMPEG directory.
+DIRECTORY is where you put your FFMPEG directory.

+KEY is the thing to give you access to decrypt the files.

+CPU and THREADS is basically setting how many cores or threads you want to use to process it.